SketchyGFG/EmpyrionDedicatedServerGuide/README.md

 ### 1.4 - Install OSFMount

 OSFMount is a utility used be the ESM software for ramdisk creation.
 It is one of the fastest free ramdisk solutions available.
-DO NOT EVER make any kind of symlink or hard link back to the main drive as this will reduce the speed of the ramdisk to be the same speed of the hard disk!
+DO NOT EVER make any kind of symlink or hard link from the ramdisk back to the main drive as this will reduce the speed of the ramdisk to be the same speed of the hard disk!
 You can link to it, but never from it.

 Steps:
 1. Download OSFMount from the following page: [Download](https://www.osforensics.com/tools/mount-disk-images.html)